openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Rotated Rectangle](images/intrographics_rotateright.png "Drawing a rotated red rectangle")

-Remember that by default, when you pass an (x,y) position to `ofRect`, it will assume that (x,y) is the position of the upper left corner.
-If you want to rotate the rectangle around its center, you can use `ofSetRectMode(OF_RECTMODE_CENTER)` to tell openFrameworks that the (x,y) position defines the center of the rectangle.
-The alternative to leave the rectangle mode as set as the upper left corner and modify your code like this:
+Remember that by default, when we pass an (x,y) position to `ofRect`, it will assume that (x,y) is the position of the upper left corner.
+If we want to rotate the rectangle around its center, we can use `ofSetRectMode(OF_RECTMODE_CENTER)` to tell openFrameworks that the (x,y) position defines the center of the rectangle.
+The alternative to leave the rectangle mode as set as the upper left corner and modify our code like this:

 	// Rotated rectangle in red